 Before backing up the iPhone

 Whatever you choose to back up your phone, you’ll be storing these copies somewhere — iTunes, iCloud, doesn’t matter.
-So a smart thing to do is to back up only the stuff you actually need.
+So a smart thing to do is to back up only the stuff you need.
 If you run a quick cleaning before every backup, you won’t waste storage on a bloated photo library or a dozen unused apps.

 Unclutter your photos

 Why back up 12K pictures, 2K of which are completely useless?
 Like shots that look almost the same or those photos of train schedules you took while traveling?
 A good tool to weed these out is Gemini Photos, an iPhone app that helps you find and delete unneeded pictures like those we just mentioned.